Can You Run a Generator in the Rain?

 Whether it’s a light mist or a torrential downpour, rain can lead to generator damage.
 And wet generators are a liability.
 Even minor generator damage can increase the potential for injury or costly repairs.

 To keep your power source safe in wet conditions, your first priority should be to keep it covered.
-You can protect your family and your investment with:
+You can protect your family and your investment with a weather cover.
+Weather-resistant running generator covers are the perfect solution to a rainy day.

 #2.
 Keep the Entire System Dry